 It can be without a doubt, a vital yet complicated subject to cover.
 Nevertheless, there is always an easier way!
 Illustrate the concept of compounding by putting a 20p in front of your kids.
 Then ask them what happens if it doubles every day for one month.
 After lots of calculations, they may finally figure out and be surprised by the magic of compounding.

-Investing Story Begins with a Saving Account
+Investments Begin with a Saving Account

 As mentioned earlier, you don’t have to rush it!
 Kids need to learn the vitality of saving before starting to think about investing.
 Make sure you’ve taught them about saving their money using this article.
 If you think your children are ready, you can even talk about the interest rate.
 After they’ve gotten into saving habits, you can consider opening them a real investing account.